Here are Some Traditions of the Himba Tribe, the Red People of Africa.

 The members of this clan exhibit the true meaning of culture.
 Their traditional attires, hairstyles, and jewelry all prove the significance of their culture.
 They take special care of their bodies.
 Their women spend several hours a day making their beauty shine and sleep on wooden pillows at night to avoid damaging their hairstyles.
 They do all these to honor their beauty.

-A Himba village is relatively easy to identify; their houses are plain, round huts made of a sticky substance created by combining earth and cow dung.
+A Himba village is relatively easy to identify; their houses are plain, round huts made of a sticky substance created by a mixture of earth and cow dung.
 Occasionally, a fence may completely enclose the Himba village.

 5 Fascinating Facts About the Himba People